Tougher rules on trading books target global banks

 Draft versions of the rules sparked accusations from banks of a Basel IV in the making, meaning a step change in capital requirements on top of Basel III, the world’s core regulatory response to the financial crisis.

-Central banks have dismissed this and the Basel Committee said on Thursday the changes it has to earlier drafts of the new rules “have led to an overall reduction in the capital impact”. ($1 = 0.9144 euros) (Additional reporting by David Henry)
+Central banks have dismissed this and the Basel Committee said on Thursday the changes it has to earlier drafts of the new rules “have led to an overall reduction in the capital impact”. ($1 = 0.9144 euros) (Reporting by Huw Jones; Editing by Alexander Smith)